jacekslaby/file-store-in-s3/query-files-app-it/README.md

 ### Running locally (not from Docker) during development

 ```
-# Connect to s3 provided by localstack (running in docker-compose)
+# Connect to s3 provided by localstack (running in docker-compose on a docker-machine)
 QFAIT_AWS_S3_ENDPOINT_URL=http://192.168.99.100:4572

 # Connect to query-files-app (running locally via 'flask run')
 QFAIT_QUERY_FILES_APP_URL=http://127.0.0.1:5000

-# OR, alternatively, connect to query-files-app running in docker-compose)
+# OR, alternatively, connect to query-files-app running in docker-compose on a docker-machine)
 QFAIT_QUERY_FILES_APP_URL=http://192.168.99.100:8000

 # Start the integration tests